Cultured and cosmopolitan Barcelona is one of the world’s treasures. It’s a visual feast of a city that deserves the descriptor.

 16. House of Three Dragons | Castell dels Tres Dragons

-Unveiled in 1888, this fortress-like castle is an early Modernist work by Montaner located in the Parc de Ciutadella.
+Unveiled in 1888, this fortress-like castle is an early Modernist landmark in Barcelona by Montaner located in the Parc de Ciutadella.
 The castle was built to serve as a cafe for the 1888 Universal Exhibition.

 It’s considered to mark the beginning of Modernism.
 It has a medieval vibe with crenellations and white ceramic shields.
 In 1920, Barcelona’s Zoological Museum moved into the building.